European stocks slip as defensives weigh, UK shrugs off latest lockdown

 The global mood dampened on Tuesday ahead of the Senate election outcome, which could have a big impact on incoming U.S. President Joe Biden’s ability to pursue his preferred economic policies.
 [MKTS/GLOB]

-Stocks considered as safe-havens like utilities, healthcare and food & beverage fell the most among European sectors.
+Stocks considered as safe-havens like utilities, healthcare and food & beverage were among the biggest sectoral decliners in Europe.

-Germany’s DAX index inched 0.2% lower with the government looking to extend a lockdown, while France’s CAC 40 slipped 0.3%.
+Germany’s DAX index dropped 0.6% with the government looking to extend a lockdown, while France’s CAC 40 slipped 0.4%.

 Reporting by Amal S and Sruthi Shankar in Bengaluru; Editing by Sriraj Kalluvila